ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 >    [1] "2021-01-31"
 >    [1] "2021-01-31T17:00:00Z"
 >    ```
 > 6. Observations with a start date of `2021-01-30` and an end date of `2021-01-31`.
+For added complexity, consider adding in a 4-digit deployment and retrieval time.
 >
->    Here we store the date as a duration following the ISO convention.
+>    Here we store the date as a duration following the ISO 8601 convention.
 In some cases, it is easier to use a regular
 >    expression or simply paste strings together:
 >
 >    ```r